 Tiny flats are cool.
 It’s cheap(er) to buy, easy to heat up, can be furnished on a tight budget and it’s super quick to clean the whole thing; plus (as a bonus) you won’t fall into deep depression each spring, when the time’s about right for window cleaning – small flat, fewer windows, less boring housework :)

-However, the best thing about a studio or one bedroom is that it can be sooo cozy & personal.
+The best thing about a studio or one bedroom is that it can be sooo cozy & personal.
 Nothing’s better that curling up in your nook on a rainy day, or chill with an ice cold drink when the sun’s out!

 So, that was the good stuff about living small, but yeah, there’s a downside as well – nothing fits at all.
 And then, after spending about 2 years in the same flat, NOTHING fits at aaall.
 And what then?
 You could apply the ‘I bought a new blouse, let’s throw out an old one’ strategy – but this definitely won’t work with shoes and bags (right, ladies?).